ceph/ceph/doc/rados/configuration/ceph-conf.rst

 		auth service required = cephx
 		auth client required = cephx

-See `Cephx Authentication`_ for additional details.
+Additionally, you should enable message signing.
+See `Cephx Config Reference`_ and  `Cephx Authentication`_ for details.

 .. important:: When upgrading, we recommend expressly disabling authentication first, then perform the upgrade.
 Once the upgrade is complete, re-enable authentication.

 .. _Cephx Authentication: ../../operations/authentication
+.. _Cephx Config Reference: ../auth-config-ref

 .. _ceph-monitor-config: